swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 mismatches between the "resilient" and default "non-resilient" language dialects, the `@frozen` attribute when applied to enumerations managed to introduce a difference.
-This difference was introduced late in the process of evolving SE-0192, and this pitch would aim to address it.
+This difference was introduced late in the process of evolving SE-0192, and this proposal would aim to address it.

 `@frozen` is a very powerful attribute.
 It can be applied to both structures and enumerations.
 It has a wide ranging number of effects, including exposing their